james-b-yu/font-tool/README.md

 Font Tool is _buggy_!
 Of course, it is created only by a school kid.
 There are still many ways to achieve `segmentation fault`s even after months of development.
 Please feel free to debug and fix these issues!

+## Get
+To get the programme, go to the _releases_ tab in the code view.

 ## Code
 Font Tool is developed in <a href="https://isocpp.org/">C++</a> and C++ only.
 It relies on <a href="https://www.wxwidgets.org/">WxWidgets</a> to provide it's GUI, <a href="http://www.boost.org/">boost</a> for high-level filesystem functions, <a href="https://curl.haxx.se/">curl</a> to download updates, and <a href="https://www.threadingbuildingblocks.org/">Intel TBB</a> for concurrent vectors.
 As you can see, the code virtually crying for optimisation.